Olivia Hawkins: Life and career

 Olivia Dominique Hawkins was born on 20 June 1995 in Brighton, England.
 After graduating with BA Hons in professional dance and musical theatre, she went on to work as an actress, model and a ring girl, appearing in various television shows, films and music videos.
 In 2016, she appeared in the short film My Dolly as Rachel.
 In 2017, Hawkins appeared as a body double for Michelle Keegan in an advert for Very and appeared in music videos for Chip, Matt Terry and Craig David.
-In 2018, she portrayed a young Elizabeth Taylor in the episode Autopsy: The Last Hours of... of that was based on her.
+In 2018, she portrayed a young Elizabeth Taylor in the episode Autopsy: The Last Hours of....
 The same year, she appeared in music videos for Tom Zanetti, Krept and Konan, Yungen and Dapz.
 In 2019, she appeared in the introduction of the fifth series of the ITV2 dating series Love Island as a woman at the sandwich van owned by contestant Joe Garratt.
 In 2021, Hawkins appeared as a waitress in the film No Time to Die.

 In 2023, she became a contestant on the ninth series of Love Island.
 She entered the villa as an original islander on Day 1, and was dumped from the villa on Day 45 alongside Maxwell Samuda after the pair received the fewest votes from the public.
 She also appeared in an episode of the BBC soap opera EastEnders and the ITV2 comedy Buffering.
 In 2025, it was announced that Hawkins would return to Love Island to appear as a contestant on the second series of Love Island: All Stars.
 Later that year, she was cast on the fourteenth series of Celebs Go Dating on E4.